MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

 For this, first follow the [Initializing your project and first application](mr-learning-base-02.md), excluding the [Build your application to your device](mr-learning-base-02.md#building-your-application-to-your-hololens-2) instructions, which includes the following steps:

-1. [Creating the Unity project](mr-learning-base-02.md#creating-the-unity-project) and give it a suitable name, for example, *MRTK Tutorials*
+1. [Creating the Unity project](mr-learning-base-02.md#creating-the-unity-project) and give it a suitable name, for example, *Azure Cloud Tutorials*
 2. [Switching the build platform](mr-learning-base-02.md#configuring-the-unity-project)
 3. [Importing the TextMeshPro Essential Resources](mr-learning-base-02.md#importing-the-textmeshpro-essential-resources)
 4. [Importing the Mixed Reality Toolkit](mr-learning-base-02.md#importing-the-mixed-reality-toolkit)